-For others, for example, who may be struggling to find or keep employment within a multinational company, or who may work in a job that involves international communication (such as call centres) where their accented English may make communication difficult, it could well be a major issue.
+For others who, for instance, may be struggling to find or keep employment within a multinational company, or who may work in a job that involves international communication (such as call centres) where their accented English may make communication difficult, it could well be a major issue.

 To give an illustration of what I mean, one of the biggest demands for accent reduction lessons now comes from India.
 This is due to the outsourcing of call-centre jobs to India, and the subsequent failure by some nationalities (namely Americans!) to understand them, which has led to the demand for accent reduction.

 Now before continuing, I have to point out that it is very difficult to completely change your own accent to that of another nationality.
-So, it is very hard for an Indian, for example, to sound like an Englishman with a typical “BBC” standard pronunciation, or to sound like an American either.
+So, it is very hard for an Indian, for example, to sound like an Englishman with a typical “BBC” standard pronunciation, or even an American.

-The obvious exception to this is of course, actors, although they only temporarily adopt another accent and the effect is rarely permanent.
+The minority who could probably prove me wrong, are of course, actors.
+Some can only temporarily adopt another accent, for others the effect is rarely permanent.
 Plus, there are the lucky ones who just have a knack for languages and can pick up a foreign tongue really easily, but for most of us it’s not so straightforward!
-So, what we mean by accent reduction is accent neutralisation, where your accent is changed in a small way to sound more like a native English or American pronunciation.
+So, what we mean by accent reduction is accent neutralisation, where your accent is changed in a small way to sound more like a native English or American person’s pronunciation.

 Now you may well be thinking, how does this apply to me?
 How can I “neutralise” my own accent?

-What you can do by yourself is to choose a “target” accent, the national pronunciation you like the best, whether American or British English for example.
+What you can do by yourself is to choose a ‘target’ accent, the national pronunciation you like best, whether American or British English for example.